LeeHyeJin91/kaggle-microsoft/README.md

    * Target Encode

 #### 3. Large dataset
-The size of this data is very large (train: 4.08GB, test: 3.53GB).
-So I need to manage memory efficiently.
+The size of data is very large (train: 4.08GB, test: 3.53GB).
+So I need to manage memory efficiently and try to apply online learning method.